csoeller/super-res-analysis-tool-installation-docs/r-conda-install-with-notebooks.md

 ## Install some packages using R

-Below we install a few extra packages that are mainly useful for plotting which initially is our main motivation in using R. Rather than using `conda` which I found hit-and-miss in working properly for some of the packages, this uses R's builtin `install.packages` command.
-Below I use the way to this from the (mac) command line, but one can also do this from an R command line directly (e.g. in an RStudio session) and then type at the R command line `install.packages("xxxx")` where `xxxx` is a placeholder for the actual package name, see examples bow.
+Below we install a few extra packages that are useful for plotting and a few other tasks.
+Rather than using `conda` which seems to be hit-and-miss in working properly for some of the packages, we use use R's builtin `install.packages` command.
+Below this shown as carried out from the (mac) command line, but one can also do this from an R command line directly (e.g. in an RStudio session) and then type at the R command line `install.packages("xxxx")` where `xxxx` is a placeholder for the actual package name, see examples bow.

-### [Optional] Startup setting to avoid having to choose repo location each time
+### [Optional] Startup setting to avoid having to choose CRAN mirror location each time

 As explained in [this post](https://stackoverflow.com/questions/11488174/how-to-select-a-cran-mirror-in-r), it can be useful to set the default repo to autoselect from a close mirror.
-Otherwise, I always had to manually select a local Swiss mirror from a long list, before the command would execute.
-I added the following code to `$HOME/.Rprofile`:
+Otherwise, one always has to manually select a local Swiss mirror from a long list, before the command would execute, in every new R session.
+To avoid this one can add the following code to `$HOME/.Rprofile`:

 ```R
 ## Default repo